Drake53/NuGetPush/README.md

 The local package source will contain your .nupkg files, and allows you to pack projects with dependencies without first having to upload those dependencies.
 More information about the nuget.config file: https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior

-When you open a solution, you must first choose the local and remote package source.
+When you open a solution, you must first choose a local and optionally a remote package source.
 This choice will be remembered per solution in the packagesources.json file.

 When opening the solution, you will see a list of class library projects, each showing up to three versions: